What is EMDR therapy?

 - Sleep Disturbance

-Feel free to contact me today for a free phone consultation to see if EMDR might help you release what no longer serves you.
+Feel free to contact me today for a free phone consultation to see if you could benefit from EMDR.